Azure/draft-classic/README.md

 [![video demonstrating draft on Azure Container Services](http://img.youtube.com/vi/7N7vdOa-TPI/0.jpg)](http://www.youtube.com/watch?v=7N7vdOa-TPI "Using Draft to streamline development on Kubernetes w/Azure Container Service and         Container Registry")

+[Join the conversation in Slack!](https://kubernetes.slack.com/messages/draft-users) If you don't already have a Kubernetes slack account, sign up [here](http://slack.k8s.io/).

 ## Installation

 Review the [Installation Guide][Installation Guide] to configure and install Draft on to your Kubernetes cluster.